piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

     The script should normally contain the line `./geoclim.exe`, or `./geoclim.exe 0 1 3 0 0`. **Do not change the name**
     'geoclim.exe', it is an automatically-generated link toward the actual executable.
     In any case, *the last line of the script must be* `test $? -eq 0 && ./submit_chain.sh`, that is the resubmission command.
-    * Launch the run with `./submit\_chain.sh`.
+    * Launch the run with `./submit_chain.sh`.
     The script will automatically re-launch the successive runs.
 Several independent runs can be launched in parallel, as the script check for any usage conflict of the configuration files.
-    If for some reason, the submission is stalled (you keep receiving the message "configuration files busy.
+    If for some reason the submission is stalled (you keep receiving the message "configuration files busy.
 Run set-up postponed for 1 minute" while there is no other run launched), you can erase the security log with `./submit_chain.sh ERASE_CONFIG_QUEUE`.
+    The script "submit_chain.sh" creates a repertory named after the run name (usually, starting with '.', so it is a hidden repertory) that contains the main information of the chain of runs, *including the log file* (in the subrepertory "run/").